Early

 2010s

-Newly a real adult and in a new city, I wanted to finally participate in things I'd always dreamed of as a teenager...like LARPing! lmao
+Newly a real adult and in a new city, I wanted to finally participate in things I'd always dreamed of as a teenager...like LARPing!

 What seemed like the perfect alignment of my interests presented itself: a World of Darkness LARP at a local goth club.
-Don't worry, this doesn't get truly dark - though I did catch the attention of some real stalkers because of this place, it had nothing to do with the game.
+Don't worry, this doesn't get truly dark - though I did catch the attention of some annoying creeps because of this place, it had little-to-nothing to do with the game.
 The game was just...bad, haha.
 The manager of the club was trying to run it while managing the club and though he had a competent co-GM, he could only do so much.
 The manager was always contradicting him, making stuff up, forgetting things that just happened, and just kind of only letting things resolve randomly/when he felt like it instead of because of any player's actions.
 He would bring on more and more admins (or 'Storytellers' as they're called in WoD) but it only muddled things more.
 Also, the music was way too loud all the time to hold a conversation so most of the time we had to step outisde onto the sidewalk.
 It was really just to vibe and while that was fun in theory and it was VERY fun to dress up and I did make friends, there was no real story let alone campaign.
 On top of that, there were similar pitfalls as online RP but way worse: like people only caring about or wanting to discuss their own character or admins favoring each other and their spouses/friends.
 Even as someone who 'broke through', it just wasn't a very good experience.

-Worse, the experience that followed after when I somehow fell into running a LARP of my own.
+(Love my characters, though, who were vaguely based off of old RP characters that I could pull of playing in person; a benevolent but nutso vampire girl named Worse, the experience that followed after when I somehow fell into running a LARP of my own.
 I think I just really wanted it to work, I'd been made to feel weird for having online hobbies and friends all my life by my family.
 This way I could roleplay and not do that!
 Thankfully, I eventually got over that mental obstacle.

 I did, however, still participate in some online roleplaying though: Pryce High.
 It was an awesome but very product-of-its-era death game style RP game on BYOND.
 Every round you played a ground of students trapped somewhere (usually a school but there were tons of maps) with a killer.
 I would happily lose sleep over this game!
 You were supposed to roleplay and in addition to different maps, there were different modes.
 Most of them were based off of contemperary anime and my favorite was 'Shiki'.
 My favorite roleplays came out of that one, but Doppelgänger was incredible too.
 Unfortunately, the game eventually dissolved due to drama and mismanagement.

-A memorable RP from there for me was when my character, a shiki, befriended a hunter - unknowingly on both sides.
+A memorable RP from there for me was when my character, a shiki girl, befriended a hunter - unknowingly on both sides.
 They were doing everything they could do to protect each other without the other finding out, but ultimately my character died tragically and he went crazy and killed everyone else (lol).
 In another, my character was the Doppelgänger and when it was only me and one person left, turns out he was delusional and menaly ill and had 'predicted' the arrival of some eldritch god all his life and became convinced it was me and joyfully let me kill him.
 Oh, also I had a toxic yuri arc over many rounds with someone who kept getting Golden Witch in Umineko and made me her 'familiar'; but that OOC friendship was funny and stupid as he tried to pretend to be a girl though I always somehow knew he wasn't; but I eventually told him it didn't matter when he confessed.
 Thankfully, if he was into me, he never admitted it.

 I did, however, make 'real life' friends who like roleplaying (well, sort of - tabletop) and that's almost all I do now.
 Don't get me wrong, I love it but it's absolutely a different experience.
 My friends sometimes gently tease me for my online hobbies but between roleplaying and fanfiction, that's where I got to be really creative in some indulgent and/or involved ways that tabletop just isn't about.
 I love character study and analysis, esecially of dark or villainous characters and ones like that would make a terrible party member!
 Conversely, tabletop will keep your improv sharp and can be engaging in totally different ways.